da-luce/ece4760_final_project/am2589_dcl252_mpm297/index.md

 ![ToF sensor PCM Schematic](tof_sensor.png)

-Additionally, the mechanical strcuture of the PicoScope was carefully crafted to esnure accuracy, stability, and precision.
+Additionally, the mechanical structure of the PicoScope was carefully crafted to ensure accuracy, stability, and precision.
 The stepper motor was connected to a coupler and 8mm shaft - this made up the rotating structure of the ToF sensor allowing for complete 2-D scans.
-Connected to the shaft was a mount for the ToF sensor, and a lego structure encased the system to provide extra stabilitgy and robustness.
-Moroever, an optical interruptor was incorporated into the assembly to provide a reference point for the sensor angle.
+Connected to the shaft was a mount for the ToF sensor, and a lego structure encased the system to provide extra stability and robustness.
+Moreover, an optical interrupter was incorporated into the assembly to provide a reference point for the sensor angle.
 Before scanning, the sensor was "zeroed" at the optical interrupter, providing an accurate reference for ToF distance and signal rate measurements.
 Below is an image of the mechanical assembly:

 ---